google/clasp/docs/typescript.md

 #### The `namespace` statement workaround

-This workaround takes advantage of TypeScript "namespaces" (formerly known as "internal module") to achieve code isolation.
+This workaround takes advantage of TypeScript "namespaces" (formerly known as "internal module") and achieves proper code isolation.

 Namespace definition can be nested, spread over multiple files and do not need any `import`/`require` statement to be used.